seanaharris1/nba-analytics/README.md

 ```
 ![points per game graph](https://user-images.githubusercontent.com/24396902/34539555-ec51e05e-f09e-11e7-9af2-7aeb553d73e2.png)

 The resulting graph will print to the console but it can be saved to your computer with the **matplotlib.pyplot.savefig()** function.
 This can be repeated for any of the counting stats that are in the gamelog.
-I'll be adding the slightly altered versions of the files that will take multiple seasons of a team and fit it to a dataframe, but I won't cover that in the readme.
+I'll be adding the slightly altered versions of the files that will take multiple seasons of a team and fit it to a dataframe, but that won't be covered in the readme (at this time).